Winter Maintenance and Snow Removal

 The Town of Georgina provides residents with a high level of snow-removal services.
 Whether it’s reducing ice on roads, removing snow from roads or clearing it from paths and sidewalks, the Town works to ensure residents and visitors can travel safely.
 The Town is responsible for 333 kilometres of roads, 140 kilometres of sidewalks and 25 municipal parking lots.
 A combination of Town-owned trucks and a contracted service provider provide snowplowing services to Town roads through a priority and secondary route system.

 The Town's Winter Control Guide for the winter season outlines all the relevant information for winter maintenance in the Town of Georgina.
 You can find what route your road falls on by reviewing the Overall Winter Operations Route Map.
+Learn more by checking out the frequently asked questions.

 Operations tracker